Roughly 35 percent of American adults are considered deficient in vitamin D, according to a report in StatPearls.

 The acquired immune system is responsible for fighting illnesses brought on by bacteria and viruses, including COVID-19.

 That means those who are deficient in vitamin D might not fight infections as well as those with healthy levels, Dr. Jouhourian says, noting that more research is needed.
+In fact, vitamin D deficiency is associated with a higher risk of getting COVID-19, per a September 2020 study in JAMA Network Open.

 However, vitamin D supplementation might have a positive effect when it comes to fighting respiratory infections, according to a February 2017 meta-analysis and systematic review in the British Medical Journal.